 Let alone for an activity as complex as online trading.

-Best of Options Trading For Dummies: The Plan
+Options Trading For Dummies: The Plan

 The most important piece of advice I can offer beginners is to stay away from stocks just before their Earnings.

 Rather, we recommend you wait after the Earnings are announced.

 Then use this gallery of Post Earnings History to trade between the day after and the third day.

 Historically, that is where most of the safest trades will be found.